 Presentation of Gift to the International Representative:

-The state courtesy chairman presents a gift to the International representative on behalf of the state organization.
+The state courtesy chair presents a gift to the International representative on behalf of the state organization.

 Presentation of State President’s Pin and Past President’s Pin:

 After the installation of the new officers, the immediate past state president presents the state president’s pin to the newly installed president.
 This pin is passed from one state president to the next.
 The newly installed president presents the past state president’s pin to the immediate past state president.
 This pin is kept by the immediate past president; therefore, the state treasurer must purchase one each biennium.